github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule.md

 {% data reusables.repositories.branch-rules-example %}

-You can create a rule for all current and future branches in your repository with the wildcard syntax `*`.
-Because {% data variables.product.company_short %} uses the `File::FNM_PATHNAME` flag for the `File.fnmatch` syntax, the wildcard does not match directory separators (`/`).
-For example, `qa/*` will match all branches beginning with `qa/` and containing a single slash.
-You can include multiple slashes with `qa/**/*`, and you can extend the `qa` string with `qa**/**/*` to make the rule more inclusive.
-For more information about syntax options for branch rules, see the [fnmatch documentation](https://ruby-doc.org/core-2.5.1/File.html#method-c-fnmatch).
+You can create a rule for all current and future branches in your repository with the wildcard syntax `*`. {% data reusables.repositories.about-fnmatch %}

 If a repository has multiple protected branch rules that affect the same branches, the rules that include a specific branch name have the highest priority.
 If there is more than one protected branch rule that references the same specific branch name, then the branch rule created first will have higher priority.